Import Geometry

 Rhino 6

-At the moment, the ShapeDiver plugin can import two file types:
+At the moment, the ShapeDiver plugin can import two file types, with the following objects supported:

 If you need to import other file formats, we suggest you switch to the Rhino 7 version of the plugin.